A Little Background

 So, I am not suggesting this should be your bible – but that it is a good bible.
 If you come across passages that sound different from what your more literal bible says – compare them, do some research – one often learns fascinating things because of the differences in translation.

 I find Phillips’ translation to be fairly literal overall but at times it strays significantly into thought-for-thought territory.
-The language is contemporary and has that British flare to it which brings a different taste than our American translations.
+The language is contemporary and has that British flare to it which brings a different flavor than our American translations.

 Phillips’ is good at making the text flow and showing the connections between texts.
-If your translation feels a little stale – give it a try – or any one of the numerous other excellent translations/paraphrases out there…just know what you are getting (e.g. The Message is a very free-from paraphrase, I still think it has a place, but it is for that place and not every place).
+If your translation feels a little stale – give it a try – or any one of the numerous other excellent translations/paraphrases out there…just know what you are getting (e.g. The Message is a very free-form paraphrase, I still think it has a place, but it is for that place and not every place).

 You can read the Phillip’s New Testament online for free, though I am unsure that this edition is the same as the translation I read (1972), it may be the earlier and looser translation he made.
 It is available from both the Christian Classics Ethereal Library and Bible Gateway.
 You can also purchase a newer edition (the one I read) from Amazon.